 If a student cannot attend a lesson for any reason, the professor must be notified in advance.
 The professor will attempt to arrange a make-up lesson if the scheduled lesson was missed due to illness, but is under no obligation to make up lessons missed because of an unexcused absence.

-Students will perform Performance Studies juries each semester of enrollment.
-Level changes (to 200, 3000 or 4000) occur at the end of two semesters at each level.
-Juries at the conclusion of each level, will be evaluated by the faculty who will then recommend:
+Students will perform for the faculty at end of each semester of enrollment.
+Level changes (to 2000, 3000 or 4000) occur at the end of two semesters at each level.
+Evaluations at the conclusion of each level, will be evaluated by the faculty who will then recommend:

-- A continuation of Performance Studies at the same level until juries at that particular level have been passed, or
+- A continuation of Performance Studies at the same level until sufficient progress has been made, or

 - A change of major or minor